olets/git-prompt-kit-docs/docs/integrations.md

 [[toc]]

-> These are proof of concept.
-I do not use Spaceship or Starship and these were last tested in 2020.
-Contributions are welcome.

 ### Spaceship

 :::warning
-Last tested with Starship v3.11.2.
+Last tested with Spaceship v3.11.2.
 Contributions are welcome.
 :::

 Git Prompt Kit comes with a [Spaceship](https://github.com/denysdovhan/spaceship-prompt) section which shows `GIT_PROMPT_KIT_REF`, `GIT_PROMPT_KIT_STATUS_EXTENDED`, `GIT_PROMPT_KIT_STATUS`, and `GIT_PROMPT_KIT_ACTION`.
 It has been clocked at 50% faster than Spaceship's built in Git section.\*